Shayan-Pakrad/Shayan-Pakrad/README.md

 - 👋 Hi, I’m @Shayan-Pakrad
-- 👀 I’m interested in Django backend framework
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently working as a dotnet programmer
 - 👨‍🎓 I'm a student at Buali-sina University
 - 📫 How to reach me: shayanpakradisme@gmail.com